aligamalelgaml/Team15/pages/index.md

 ## Purpose

 This is a simple website hosted on GitHub pages dedicated to the continued documentation of our progress on our Biostatics & Probabilties final project, under the supervision of Eng.
-Asem Alaa & Dr. Heshan Qandel.
+Asem Alaa & Dr. Hesham Qandel.

 ## Features